katerasrael/gretacierge/README.md

 =========
 ![catcierge](https://raw.githubusercontent.com/JoakimSoderberg/catcierge-examples/master/diy/small_logo.jpg)

-Gretacierge is a fork of the [catcierge][catcierge]-project, developed by Joakim Soderberg.
+Gretacierge is a fork of the absolutely fabulous [catcierge][catcierge]-project, developed by Joakim Soderberg.

 Our cat (named Greta) is quite a talented hunteress and every new prey brought home brings some new troubles into our family...

 Thanks to him and his fabulous project, Greta can kill the whole population of huntable animals - my wife doesn't have to bother about...

 I modified some parts to make it fit into my enviroment.
 For further informations about the original project see [catcierge][catcierge].